constructor vs ngOnInit in Angular

 Example code

-Here's how a brand new generated component via the Angular CLI looks like (if you don't already know, you can create a new component via this command: ng generate component):
+Here’s what a freshly generated component from the Angular CLI looks like (you can create one with ng generate component):

 import { Component, OnInit } from '@angular/core';